Precision Nutrition

 For more information, contact Becky Yost, Director, Development.
 Please consider donating today.

-As a result, personalized nutrition recommendations are increasingly becoming a powerful tool in helping to treat cancer.
-However, the relationship between diet and cancer is much more complex than previously believed due to the disease’s wide-ranging impacts on the microbiome (bacteria that live on and inside the body) and the metabolome (small molecules that participate in metabolism in our bodies).
+Personalized nutrition is emerging as a powerful tool in cancer treatment and care.
+However, the relationship between diet and cancer is complex, due to the disease’s wide-ranging impacts on the microbiome (the bacteria that live on and inside the body) and the metabolome (the small molecules involved in metabolism).

 BC Cancer’s Precision Nutrition Study: A First of Its Kind

-• Individuals who experience shortfalls in a specific food or nutrients
+- Individuals with deficiencies in specific foods or nutrients

-• The characteristics of individuals who experience these impacts
+- The characteristics of individuals most impacted by these deficiencies

-• Impacts of dietary intake on cancer and related health outcomes
+- The impact of diet on cancer and related health outcomes

 Support BC Cancer’s World-Leading Precision Nutrition Research